Skip to Content

 Johnson’s private plane, Air Force One-Half

 The biggest attraction at the park is the Texas White House where Johnson spent about one-quarter of his presidency—he was, apparently, much more comfortable in this white farm house than on Pennsylvania Avenue.
-The house looks much as it did when the President lived there, so we were immediately transported back to the 1960s, complete with wood paneling and loud floral upholstery.
-Walking through the house and seeing how the Johnsons lived offered a fascinating window into their lives.
-(Note: as of October 2022, the Texas White House remains temporarily closed for repairs, but there are many other things to see.)
+Unfortunately, the house is temporarily closed for repairs, but it is still possible to drive around the ranch.

 For dinner, we were off to Fredericksburg, our favorite place in the Hill Country.
 There are lots of restaurants to choose from ranging from fine dining to self-serve.
 We opted for Otto’s German Bistro, which puts a modern spin on the traditional food of Fredericksburg’s German settlers.
 Their flammkuchen and spaetzle are fabulous, and they have an extensive selection of German and Austrian wines.